mkimuci/ioling/pages/About/01_faq.md

 #### How can I/we go about starting a national contest in my country?
 In order to start a contest a national organising team of teachers, university staff and/or representatives from the appropriate government body (typically but not necessarily, Ministry of Education) will need to be formed.
 The organisation of the contest can differ in different countries.
 Technically the IOL does not require that the contest is sanctioned by the Ministry of Education - though this is commonly done anyway.

 Running a national contest involves constructing problems, or collaborating with other countries on problems, finding the space and time for the students to do the test and scoring the tests fairly.
 The national contests that exist today do not all work in the same way and are not run by the IOL Board.
 Some contests take place out in the schools themselves in the first round - this requires close collaboration with many teachers.
-Other contests takes place at universities or other centres, involving close collaboration with linguists and the individual students themselves and less focus on teachers.
+Other contests take place at universities or other centres, involving close collaboration with linguists and the individual students themselves and less focus on teachers.
 Some contests are conducted online with an automatic scoring tool.

 Countries that share a common language sometimes collaborate on producing problem sets and run broadly similar competitions.
 However, this involves a huge amount of cooperation and coordination to ensure there is no leakage of problems before all the contests have taken place.
 There is spontaneous international collaboration in the form of people sharing old problems and translating, but this is only done when it can be assured that it is sufficiently impossible for the contestants to acquire the original problem set before their contest takes place.
 It is up to each national contest to ensure the security of the problem set, and that cheating is not occurring.
 Contact the larger mailing list for the IOL and/or countries with whom you share language to learn more.